CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 Review before release:

+- Revisit the NetLogo 7.0.4 retarget before release.
+The first attempt on 2026-05-02 failed during test compilation against newly published artifacts, so the branch was left on the clean 7.0.3 baseline.
+Recheck the NetLogo jar, test jar, extension plugin, desktop app, and release notes before changing the build again.
 - `xw/build.sbt` still has
   `netLogoHomepage := "https://github.com/NetLogo/NetLogo-Extension-Plugin"`.
   This looks like sample plugin metadata and should probably be changed to the